AsiaWi/snap-it-up-frontend/README.md

 ![REGISTER_LARGESCREENS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706204429/REGISTER_LARGESCREEN_uwj28p.png)
 ![REGISTER_SMALLSCREENS](https://res.cloudinary.com/dmod5eglu/image/upload/v1706204428/REGISTER_SMALLSCREEN_uepmc7.png)

+Link to sign-in if user entered incorrect page have been provided for better UX.

 Implementing this user story allows users to sign-in:

 ``As a REGISTERED USER I want to be able to SIGN IN to ACCESS MY ACCOUNT``